FrancisKarani14/code-challenge-3-blog-page-/README.md

   -  code . to open it to your text editor
   -  Run Json-server by using
   -  json-server --watch db.json
-  -  IF you want to view it live, paste https://franciskarani14.github.io/code-challenge-3-blog-page-/ in a tab of your prefered browser.
+  -  IF you want to view it live, paste (https://franciskarani14.github.io/code-challenge-3-blog-page-/) in a tab of your prefered browser.
   -  to view it live you will need either a laptop, desktop, tablet,or smartphone a stable internet and a browser.
-  -  viewing it live will have some limitations since you must have the derver running